- 03 Jan 2023

 Azure Tenant ID

-In Azure Active Directory (Azure AD), a tenant is a representative of an organization.
+In Azure Microsoft Entra ID, a tenant is a representative of an organization.

-It is a dedicated instance of the Azure AD service that an organization receives and owns when it creates by signing up for a Microsoft Azure account.
+It is a dedicated instance of the Azure Microsoft Entra ID service that an organization receives and owns when it creates by signing up for a Microsoft Azure account.

-Each Azure AD tenant is distinct and separate from other Azure AD tenants.
+Each Azure AD tenant is distinct and separate from other Azure Microsoft Entra ID tenants.

 In order to obtain the Tenant ID, perform the following steps: